 The permission levels are broadly classified into:

 Full Control - To perform all operations like an administrator, for the specific module

-Write - To perform all the operations, except few restrictions as explained below in the table
+Write - To perform all the operations, except few restrictions as explained in this table

 Read - To only view the details in that module

 No Access - To hide the module from the User (For more details, refer the user role and permission table.)

 The role you have just created will now be available in the Roles list of the user creation module.
 Role deletion cannot be performed if that role is associated even with a single User.
 However you can modify the permission levels for all User-defined roles.